 I watched an episode of South Park recently that poked fun at the plant-based food industry.
 In it, Cartman resists his school’s push to ditch red meat and serve more sustainable foods.
 The school tries to fool him by sourcing their food from a plant-based meat company.
 Cartman eventually finds out, but he’s not bothered.
 He has learned that the plant-based meat was made in a factory, just like all the other “processed crap that comes in a box” that he usually eats.
 Cartman—a satirical representation of the late majority market segment—just wants to “eat the same garbage” he always has.
 He does not care that it is more sustainable or ethical.

 If we want the world’s food to be more ethical and sustainable, then we need to win over the Cartmans of the world.
 Beyond Meat and Impossible Foods are leading the way, showing that there is money to be made with plant-based meat.
-As incumbent food companies recognize the upside of meat without the animal, more of them will enter the plant-based space—many already are.
-Further competition will come as lab-grown meat becomes a viable alternative.
+As incumbent food companies recognize the upside of meat without the animal, more of them will enter the plant-based space.
+Many already are.
+Further competition will come as lab-grown meat (real meat, minus the animal) becomes a viable alternative.

 Capitalism and market forces may have given us factory farming, but now the same market forces are working to undo it.